Hamidian massacres: Massacres

 The French vice consul of Diyarbakır, Gustave Meyrier, recounted to Ambassador Paul Cambon stories of Armenian women and children being assaulted and killed and described the attackers "as cowardly as they were cruel.
 They refused to attack where people defended themselves and instead concentrated on defenseless districts."
 The worst atrocity took place in Urfa, where Ottoman troops burned the Armenian cathedral, in which 3,000 Armenians had taken refuge, and shot at anyone who tried to escape.

 Abdul Hamid's private first secretary wrote in his memoirs about Abdul Hamid that he "decided to pursue a policy of severity and terror against the Armenians, and in order to succeed in this respect he elected the method of dealing them an economic blow... he ordered that they absolutely avoid negotiating or discussing anything with the Armenians and that they inflict upon them a decisive strike to settle scores."

 The killings continued until 1897.
 In that last year, Sultan Hamid declared the Armenian Question closed.
 Many Armenian revolutionaries had either been killed or escaped to Russia.
 The Ottoman government closed Armenian societies and restricted Armenian political movements.

 Some non-Armenian groups were also attacked during the massacres.
 The French diplomatic correspondence shows that the Hamidiye carried out massacres not only of Armenians but also of Assyrians living in Diyarbakir, Hasankeyf, Sivas and other parts of Anatolia.

 A letter sent by an Ottoman soldier to his brother and parents on November 23, 1895, says:

 My brother, if you want news from here we have killed 1,200 Armenians, all of them as food for the dogs...
 Mother, I am safe and sound.
 Father, 20 days ago we made war on the Armenian unbelievers.
-Through God's grace no harm befell us... .There is a rumour afoot that our Batallion will be ordered to your part of the world—if so, we will kill all the Armenians there.
+Through God's grace no harm befell us... .There is a rumour afoot that our Battalion will be ordered to your part of the world—if so, we will kill all the Armenians there.
 Besides, 511 Armenians were wounded, one or two perish every day.
-If you ask after the soldiers and bashi bozouks [wild irregulars], not one of their noses has bled...
+If you ask after the soldiers and Bashi Bozouks [wild irregulars], not one of their noses has bled...
 May God bless you....

 Another letter from December 23, 1895, says: